Eastern Suburbs Banksia Scrub

 Why is Eastern Suburbs Banksia important?

-Although the entire ecosystem is likely too big for your backyard, you can help restore habitat for wildlife and improve the connection between remnant patches by planting some ESBS species in your garden.
+• Start your own Native Haven to provide habitat for wildlife and improve the connection between remnant patches by planting some ESBS species in your garden.

 Back to top